NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 If a continuous feature has relatively low amount of unique values, meaning that unique values are less then 10% of the reference dataset size up to a maximum of 50, each value becomes a bin.

-This metric is very closely related to the Bhattacharya Coefficient.
-However we choose the former beceuase it follows the triangle inequality and is a proper distance metric.
+This distance is very closely related to the Bhattacharya Coefficient.
+However we choose the former because it follows the triangle inequality and is a proper distance metric.
+Moreover the division by the squared root of 2 ensures that the distance is always between 0 and 1, which is not the case with the Bhattacharya Coefficient.
 The relationship between the two can be depicted as follows:

 .. math::
     H^2\left(X_i^{ref},X_i^{ana}\right) = 2(1-BC\left(X_i^{ref},X_i^{ana}\right))